zaius/docs/lib/learn/pipelines/01_introduction.md

 ![image](/images/pipelines.png)

+> A pipeline consists of steps and can either fail or pass

 In the following paragraphs we will describe the elements that make up the wercker pipeline.

 [How it works &rsaquo;](/learn/pipelines/02_how-it-works.html "nav next pipelines")